kuldeepldec/machine-learning-project/README.md

 accur <- postResample(validation$classe, pred_valid)
 outSamperror<-1-accur[[1]]

-The estimated accuracy of the model is 99.37% and the estimated out-of-sample error based on fitted model applied to the cross validation data is 0.63%.
+The estimated accuracy of the model is 98.07% and the estimated out-of-sample error based on fitted model applied to the cross validation data is 1.92%.

+##### final test on test data set, so first we pre-process our data set and remove last column of problem_id.
+We ran our result on test data set and predict result
+testPC <- predict(preProc, dftest[,-53])
+predFinal <- predict(modelFit, testPC)

+I have shown final result in a final_result.jpeg, showing my confusion matrix and final predicted result